 Subject: GCSE and A Level Music composition

-We’ll find a way to make this classic holiday rom-com educational, if it’s the last thing we do.
-And actually, there’s a great example of the process of music composition.
+We’ll find a way to make this holiday rom-com educational, if it’s the last thing we do.
+And actually, there’s a great example of the process of music composition in the film.
 When Miles (played by Jack Black) and Iris (played by Kate Winslet) are in the video store, Jack acts out a bit where he explains how movie scores create character.
 “Two notes – and you have a villain!” he says when he holds up the Jaws DVD.
-If your teen is working on any of their own compositions for their Music coursework, this scene, and the later scene where Miles writes a soundtrack for Arthur brilliantly express how to use life and people as inspiration for melodies.
+If your teen is working on any of their own compositions for their Music coursework, this scene, and a later scene, where Miles writes a soundtrack for Arthur, brilliantly express how to use life and people as inspiration for melodies.

 Subject: GCSE Geography

 Without wanting to put a dampener on Christmas, the story of Happy Feet illustrates the impact of climate change on the earth and its animal species.
-In this scene where ice comes crashing down (bringing a crane with it), it’s an example of one impact of global warming.
+In this scene where ice comes crashing down (bringing a crane down with it), we see a consequence of global warming.
 The ice in our North and South Poles is melting because of the Greenhouse Effect caused by global warming.
-This happens when more greenhouses gases like carbon dioxide, methane and flourocarbons are released into the earth’s atmosphere.
+This happens when more greenhouses gases like carbon dioxide, methane and fluorocarbons are released into the earth’s atmosphere.
 These come from cars, power stations, homes and factories.
 The immediate threat to the penguins’ habitat is just one example of the impact of global warming.

 Subject: GCSE Physics

-This Christmassy animation comes from a time when human animation was getting more realistic – and also not!
-Tom Hanks is the voice of the Conductor conductor who leads Hero Boy and Hero Girl (yes, those are their names) to the North Pole.
+Tom Hanks is the voice of the conductor who leads Hero Boy and Hero Girl (yes, those are their names) to the North Pole.
 As they’re choo choo-ing to the north, their mode of travel speeds us through one of the best examples of energy transfer in Physics.
 A steam train uses heat to convert chemical energy to kinetic energy, which activates the engine and then the wheels of the train so it moves forward.
 It uses the force created by the steam pressure to move a piston back and forth inside a cylinder.
-This pushing force is transformed, by a connecting rod and flywheel, into rotational force for work.
+This pushing force is transformed by a connecting rod and flywheel into rotational force for work.

 Subject: A Level Economics

 What better way to understand the foundations of business than through a love story involving Tom Hanks and Meg Ryan?
 Using an early form of online dating, the two fall in love anonymously online, while in the professional world they’re arch enemies with competing businesses in New York.
-We have Kathleen, a small independent book shop owner, whose business is immediately threatened by business mogul Joe’s chain store setting up shop around the corner.
+We have Kathleen, a small independent book shop owner, whose livelihood is immediately threatened by business mogul Joe’s chain store setting up shop around the corner.
 This tale of small vs large businesses reflects the key concepts in the A Level module “How Small Firms Compete”.
-As a small business owner, Kathleen can offer unique selling points that big businesses can’t, such as unique relationships with her customers and a specialised and handpicked range of products.
+As a small business owner, Kathleen can offer unique selling points that big businesses can’t.
 A chain bookshop is a threat to a small business like hers because they’re able to offer a wider range of products.
 They can also sell with smaller profit margins, because their scale means they can still make a big profit even when the books are cheaper.
-Of course, in 2020, both small bookstores and large ones are screwed because of Amazon.
-One key question the film asks which is missed out in A Level Economics is, of course, which is more important: business or love?
+Of course, in 2021, both small bookstores and large ones are in trouble because of Amazon.
+A key question the film asks which is missed out in A Level Economics is, of course: which is more important— business or love?